Article I Definitions

 - The standing of any vehicle, whether occupied or not, upon a highway, road or street in a manner where the longitudinal axes of vehicles form an angle with the alignment of the roadway.

-- 3. Any privately owned wrecker or tow truck or a vehicle owned and operated by a public utility or public service corporation while performing emergency service, provided they are registered as such by the Chief of Police.
+- 4. Any wrecker or tow truck or a vehicle owned and operated by a public utility or public service corporation while performing emergency service;

-- 7. Any vehicle designated to perform hazardous substance emergency functions established pursuant to the provisions of Sections 260.500 — 260.550, RSMo.
+- 8. Any vehicle designated to perform hazardous substance emergency functions established pursuant to the provisions of Sections 260.500 to 260.550, RSMo.;

 - Every device propelled by human power upon which any person or persons may ride, having two (2) or more tandem wheels either of which is twelve (12) or more inches in diameter.